The 4 m International Liquid Mirror Telescope

 The ILMT achieved first light in the 2nd week of May 2022.
 Using the first light observations through the g, r and i Sloan filters, a colour composite image (shown below) of a small portion of the sky was prepared.
 To highlight the features of galaxies and other stellar objects, the green colour has been slightly enhanced in the image.
 NGC 4274 Galaxy can be seen in the top right corner.

 Given the zenith observing mode of a liquid mirror telescope and in order to access the northern galactic pole, the Devasthal observatory is ideally located in latitude (near +29° 22’ 26”).
 From this site, a deep (i' = 22 mag) survey will approximately cover 50 square degrees at high galactic latitude, which is very useful for gravitational lensing studies as well as for the identification of various classes of interesting extragalactic objects (cf. new quasars, supernovae, clusters, etc.).

-The first light of ILMT is expected before the fall 2021.
-After first light, the continuous zenith monitoring within a narrow 27 arcminutes strip of sky at latitude of ~+29° 22’ 26” will be carried out for a duration of at least next five years (or more).
+Having achieved first light, the ILMT is going to be used for a continuous zenith monitoring within a narrow 27 arcminutes strip of sky at latitude of ~+29° 22’ 26” for a duration of at least the next five years (or more).
 The key features of the instrument/detector are as below: